tprasadtp/ubuntu-post-install/docs/faq/errors.md

 ```

 Try running `wget https://ae.prasadt.com/api/version.yml`.
 If you see SSL errors, that means that your CA bundle is out of date.
-This project uses Amazon Root CA & LetsEncrypt for SSL, make sure that your System trusts these.
+This project uses Amazon Root CA & LetsEncrypt for SSL, make sure that your system trusts these.

 ## Script throws a bunch of errors or got struck or hangs